 - Undergraduate GPA of 3.0 or above

-- Language fluency must be demonstrated, and is determined by the writing sample and oral sample in the target language (French or Spanish).
+- Language fluency must be demonstrated, and is determined by the writing sample and speaking sample in the target language (French or Spanish; English for the TESOL concentration).

-- Non-native speakers of English must meet Graduate School TOEFL requirements.
+- Non-native speakers of English must meet Graduate School English proficiency requirements.

-- Non-native speakers of English who wish to be considered for a teaching assistantship must score at least a 27 on the Speaking section of the TOEFL.
+- Non-native speakers of English who wish to be considered for a teaching assistantship (French or Spanish concentrations) must score at least a 27 on the Speaking section of the TOEFL or the equivalent on another approved language exam (IELTS or Duolingo English).

-- Some applicants may be given provisional admittance on condition of taking and passing with a B or better specific courses conducted in the target language and approved by the Director of Graduate Programs.
+- Some applicants may be given provisional admittance; full admittance may be achieved by taking and passing with a B or better three graduate-level courses conducted in the target language and approved by the Director of Graduate Programs.

 How Do I Apply?

-- Three letters of academic reference attesting to the applicant's academic ability to undertake successfully graduate study in French or Spanish (part of online application)
+- Identify three academic references who can attest to the applicant's academic ability to undertake successfully graduate study in French, Spanish or TESOL.

 - Statement of Purpose (part of online application)